Ilxom-22/edu-ai-challenge-2025/Task-9/README.md

 - Generated reports are based on publicly available information and AI analysis
 - Processing time typically ranges from 10-30 seconds depending on complexity
 - Reports are generated in markdown format for easy reading and sharing

-## 🤝 Contributing

-Feel free to submit issues, feature requests, or pull requests to improve this tool.

-## 📄 License

-This project is provided as-is for educational and professional use.